VAT and Taxes in Estonia: How Do They Work?

 CONCLUSION: You have to contact a local tax advisor to determine what percentage you should pay these taxes in the corresponding country.

-If you are going to hire people for your team, you must understand the difference between two figures when hiring and paying taxes: employees and contractors.
+If you hire people for your team or assign a salary for yourself, you must understand the difference between two figures when hiring and paying taxes: employees and contractors.

 There is also a third figure that is rather an exception: the location-independent people or digital nomads.